qzyse2017/goodProblems/README.md

 # goodProblems

-collecting intereting prolems I overcome every day.
+collecting intereting prolems I came across every day.
 the content of every file is indicated in its name, and at the start of each file, there is a simple introduction.

 ## SEE posts according to TIME